curtispuetz/pypp-docs/docs/cli_usage.md

 You will want to run this command if you upgrade one of your Py++ libraries, because the transpiler won't overwrite the C++ code for the library in the `libs` directory if the C++ code has changed.

 Again, there is no harm in running this command.
-Only your next C++ build will be slower because everything need to be recompiled.
+Only your next C++ build will be slower because everything needs to be recompiled.

 ```console
 pypp delete_cpp_libs